 How much time do I have to give?

 There is no minimum time you must give.
 A typical shift is four hours and the days available will vary depending on the property opening times.
-We have a range of roles from full-time to one-off events, however a regular commitment is preferred.
+We have a range of roles from a few hours to one-off events, however a regular commitment is preferred.
 This can be weekly, fortnightly or monthly.
 Once you’ve expressed your interest in a role, we will call you to discuss your availability.

 What age do I have to be?